 “Com’n in, Sheriff.
 Let me get some coffee for the two of you.”

 Turning around, she yells for us.
 “Scott.
 Tim, get down here.
 You’ve got company.”

 We both instantly appear and stand in the kitchen door, while Mom entertains the guests.

 “Howdy, boys.
 How y’all doin’ Tim.
 Still shook up about yesterday?”

 “No, sir.
 I feel fine today.
 No more hitch hiking, though.”

 “Good boy.
-My wife wanted to invite y’all to the Friday Night Social at the Grange Hall tonight.
-It’s a country good time, if’n y’all want to come.”
+My wife wants to invite y’all to the Friday Night Social at the Grange Hall tonight.
+It’s a country good time, if’n y’all wants to come.”

-Cheryl Ann piped in, “It’s mostly square dancin’, but if y’all want to help me and Lee Ann, we can dance to records between the fiddler sets.”
+Cheryl Ann pipes in, “It’s mostly square dancin’, but if y’all want to help me and Lee Ann, we can dance to records between the fiddler sets.”

 “Like a sock hop?”

 “Sure.
 Tom here has a fine collection of 50s and 60s singles, If y’all help out, I’m sure we can git all the young’uns to dance.”